alexisvalentino/alexisvalentino/README.md

 <h3 align="center">I'm a BS Computer Engineer focused on Software Engineering 🍜</h3>
 <h3 align="center">Most repositories are now private.
 This README highlights selected public work and active projects.</h3>

-- 😹 **I’m currently a Software Engineer at Ona**.
+- 😹 **I’m currently a Software Engineer at ONA**.
 Previously, I worked on the continuous improvement and delivery of the [DITO Telecommunity Super App](https://dito.ph/), at Whale Cloud (Alibaba Group).
-I also co-founded [Standup AI](https://www.standupai.xyz/), an AI-powered sprint intelligence platform that helps Agile teams detect sprint risks early and improve delivery predictability, and now [TrustMop](https://trustmop.net/), a home cleaning platform now fully operational within the Taguig and Makati areas with 100xvc.
+I also co-founded [Standup AI](https://www.standupai.xyz/), an AI-powered sprint intelligence platform that helps Agile teams detect sprint risks early and improve delivery predictability, and now [TrustMop](https://trustmop.net/), a home cleaning platform now fully operational within the Taguig and Makati areas incubated with 100xvc.io

 - 🌱 I’m currently diving deep into **Agentic & Generative AI**
-- 👨‍💻 Old projects are available at [alexisvalentino.tech](https://alexisvalentino.vercel.app/)
+- 👨‍💻 Freelance projects are available at [alexisvalentino.tech](https://alexisvalentino.vercel.app/)
 - 📝 I sometimes write articles on [medium](https://medium.com/@alexisvalentino)
 - 💬 Ask me about **Software Engineering/Testing, Machine Learning, or Chess**
 - 📫 Reach me at: **alexis.valentino@live.ama.edu.ph**
 - 🧿 Know about my experiences at [linkedin/alexisvalentino](https://www.linkedin.com/in/alexisvalentino/)
+- 🪛 Dev Tools: Cursor, Kiro, Antigravity, MimoCode, Codex, Zcode, Kilo (Yeah no claude code cos it's expensive AF)
 - 🙈 Fun fact: I enjoy deploying projects for students who think shipping to production starts and ends with Vercel.
 - 😆 **This GitHub is strictly for side quests—no work stuff.**
 Streaks are for people who don’t push to prod or don’t have a job 😆